jerhon/honlsoft-v2/pages/about.md

 This website is my personal musings in software development.
 All opinions are my own.

 # About Me

-I'm a software developer with over 14 years of professional software development experience and 20 years of programming experience.
-I enjoy building software, and the technical challenges that rise from building it.
-Particularly, I enjoy bringing projects to completion and leading teams to successful software implementations.
+As an accomplished software developer, I possess over 14 years of extensive experience in the field of professional software development, augmented by 20 years of programming experience.
+My passion lies in creating software and tackling the complex technical challenges that arise during its development.
+In particular, I take pleasure in leading teams towards successful software implementations and delivering projects to completion.

-I'm currently Senior Application Developer primarily focused on full-stack web development.

-I have been involved in development for a wide range of projects ranging from integrations, web development, and light mobile development.
-This has been in a variety of different technology stacks such as .NET Core, .NET Framework, Java, Spring Framework, AngularJS / Angular, Apache Cordova, C/C++, and others.
+Presently, I hold the position of Senior Application Developer and specialize in full-stack web development.
+Over the years, I have been involved in a diverse range of projects that encompassed integrations, web development, and light mobile development.
+I have leveraged a variety of technology stacks such as .NET Core, .NET Framework, Java, Spring Framework, AngularJS / Angular, Apache Cordova, C/C++, and numerous others.

 ## My Software Journey

-I started writing software in middle school and started out learning BASIC.
-My first experience coding was from a book on cryptography for kids on "making your own secret codes".
-There was a BASIC program in the back of the book, and I asked my dad to write it for me.
-I remember reading through the code trying to understand what it meant.

-After that first program, I began my journey in coding.
-I started learning Visual Basic, and QBasic.
-Eventually, I moved on to C++ / C.
-Perhaps my favorite accomplishment in high school was writing a boot loader, and putting it on a floppy disk.
-It was fun programming various hardware, bringing it in to school and showing it off to other students.
+My journey in software development began in middle school when I learned BASIC and started exploring the intricacies of cryptography.
+My father helped me write my first program, and I fondly remember poring over the code in an attempt to comprehend its meaning.
+This early exposure sparked my passion for coding, and I quickly progressed to Visual Basic, QBasic, and eventually C++ / C. One of my favorite projects during high school involved writing a boot loader, which I proudly showcased to my peers.

-After high school, I went to college for computer science.
+After graduating high school, I enrolled in college for computer science, where I honed my skills in various programming languages, including Java, and secured my first professional programming gig as an intern with IBM.
-Most of the coursework was in Java, but I continued worked in various other languages as well.
-I was an intern with IBM for approximately a year and a half while I was going to school, which was my first time programming professionally.

-I've been working at various companies in Fargo.
-I spent approximately 10 years working on backend software for a Smart Metering company.
-Some of my favorite projects there were writing the libraries to interface with specific protocols to the devices.
-By the end of my time there I had a chance to lead a small team in React development.

-I spent approximately two years at an industrial supply distribution company writing various software to accomplish their business needs.
-This included building several internal integrations connecting together various software systems.
-It also included leading a team of individuals to build a web application that helped business automate their work with us through a simple web application.

-I've spent approximately two years in the crop insurance industry as well.
-My first experience was many years ago performing conversions from Visual Basic 6 to Windows Forms in .NET.
-Currently, I'm working in the crop insurance industry mainly focused on full stack development for both internal and customer facing web applications.
+Over the years, I have worked for several companies in Fargo, including a Smart Metering company where I spent around a decade building backend software and creating libraries to interface with specific protocols to the devices.
+I also had the opportunity to lead a small team in React development.
+At an industrial supply distribution company, I wrote various software to support business operations, including building internal integrations and leading a team to create a web application that streamlined workflow processes.
+Additionally, I spent several years in the crop insurance industry, where I performed conversions on legacy applications to the newer technology stacks such as React and .NET Core.

-Programming and building software was something I really enjoyed growing up, and now that I am older I have turned that passion into a career.
+Programming has been a lifelong passion for me, and I have been fortunate enough to transform that passion into a rewarding career.

 I hope you find this blog and site useful.
 If so, please follow me on [LinkedIn](https://www.linkedin.com/in/jhonl/) and / or [Twitter](https://twitter.com/honlsoft).